dlozina/ai-document-platform/README.md

 > **❓ Question:** *"Where is Dino based?"*
 >
 > **🤖 AI Answer:** *"Dino is based in Split, Croatia.
-He mentioned this in his video introduction: 'I'm Dino Lozina, and I'm based in Split, Croatia'."*
+He mentioned this in his video introduction transcript: 'I'm Dino Lozina, and I'm based in Split, Croatia'."*

 ---